dantaeyoung/loomio-school/beginner/decision_tools.md

 There are many ways you can use a check, but only two ways to respond: a Tick (✔), meaning affirmative, or an X mark (✘) meaning no or unsure.

 Examples:

 - I've checked my contact details are correct
 - I've read the document and left my feedback
 - I'm coming to the event
 - I'll join the working group

-A benefit of Check is that it automatically notifies those people who forget to participate, putting a little pressure on people to get the job done.
+A benefit of Check is that it automatically notifies those people who forget to participate, giving people a little encouragement to get the job done.

 ## Poll

 _Measure popularity or offer a choice_

 Enter a question and provide some options for people to choose from.
 People vote for one or more options - depending on if you allow single or multiple choice.